Aspirin, butalbital, caffeine, and codeine

-Brand Name: Ascomp with Codeine, Fiorinal with Codeine, Fiortal with Codeine
+Brand names: Ascomp with Codeine, Fiorinal with Codeine, Fiortal with Codeine

 What is aspirin, butalbital, caffeine, and codeine?

-Aspirin, butalbital, caffeine, and codeine is a combination medicine used to treat tension headaches.
-This medicine is not for treating headaches that come and go.
+Aspirin, butalbital, caffeine, and codeine is a combination medicine used to treat tension headaches after other treatments have failed. aspirin, butalbital, caffeine, and codeine is not for treating headaches that come and go.

 This medication may also be used for purposes not listed in this medication guide.